Senior police officer’s appointment as head of directorate of prosecution illegal: Allahabad high court

 The Allahabad high court said the appointment is contrary to the statutory provisions of CrPC, which provides a person holding this post must be in practice as an advocate for not less than 10 years

-The Allahabad high court on Friday declared that appointment of senior police officer Ashutosh Pandey as head of the Directorate of Prosecution, U.P, illegal and without authority of law.
+The Allahabad high court on Friday declared the appointment of senior police officer Ashutosh Pandey as head of the Directorate of Prosecution, U.P, illegal and without authority of law.

 The court said it is contrary to the statutory provisions of criminal procedure code (CrPC), which provides a person holding this post must be in practice as an advocate for not less than 10 years and such appointment shall be made with the concurrence of the chief justice of the high court.